 "And if so, we'll somehow become smart enough to pull ourselves out of it," he said, picking up his rifle, tommy gun and three belts of ammo, strapping them onto his motorcycle.
-"We're off to see the wizard!" he stated, then sang the rest of it as he zoomed off into the Northern horizon.
+"We're off to see the wizard!" he stated, then sang, as he zoomed off into the Northern horizon.